pimentafm/FortranProcessingLibrary/README.md

 ## Parallelization (OpenMP)

 The `setFillValue` routines use `!$omp parallel do` on the lon/lat loops — the most computationally expensive operation on large datasets.
+Loop order follows Fortran column-major convention (inner loop over the first array dimension) for optimal cache performance.
 The Makefile compiles with `-fopenmp`.

 <hr>